-Viola odorata are hardy perennials that range from 10 to 20 cm in height.
+Viola odorata are hardy perennials that range from 10 to 20 cm in height (4 to 8 inches).

 Foliage is of heart shaped leaves.
 Sweet Violet is a common name for Viola odorata.

 Common Names: Sweet violet, English violet, Banafsa.
 Violet: Wood, Common, Florist's, Garden.

 Flowers: Winter through to summer (Location dependent, blooms earlier in warm areas).